paramrathour/blog/_posts/2023-12-17-latex-tips.md

 - Fix [new window open](https://github.com/SublimeText/LaTeXTools/issues/1506) and [autocomplete](https://github.com/SublimeText/LaTeXTools/issues/1506) problem if it occurs.
 - Optionally, install more [recommended packages](https://latextools.readthedocs.io/en/latest/recommended-packages/) designed for $$\LaTeX$$.

 > Interested in taking live notes with LaTeX?
-Check out [Evan's blog](https://ewpratten.com/blog/notetaking-with-latex/) is , but brace yourself – the setup gets crazier and it involves a fair bit of the learning curve.
+Check out [Evan's blog](https://ewpratten.com/blog/notetaking-with-latex/), but brace yourself – the setup gets crazier and it involves a fair bit of the learning curve.
 {: .prompt-tip}

 And that's it!
 Thanks for reading this blog, I hope this will help you in your future $$\TeX$$nical adventures.
 I will wrap this up by showcasing some cool $$\LaTeX$$ applications, with source code.
-## LaTeX Gallery
+## $$\LaTeX$$ Gallery
 ### Math
 #### Givens Rotation